Skip to main content

 The appendix

 People with tumors in their appendix often don’t have symptoms.
-If the tumor is discovered, it is usually when the appendix is removed for some other problem.
+If the cancer is discovered, it is usually when the appendix is removed for some other problem.
 Sometimes, the tumor blocks the opening between the appendix and the rest of the intestine and causes appendicitis.
 This leads to symptoms like fever, nausea, vomiting, and abdominal (belly) pain.

 The small intestine or colon

-Sometimes a carcinoid tumor can block the opening of the ampulla of Vater, which is where the common bile duct (from the liver) and the pancreatic duct (from the pancreas) empty into the intestine.
+Sometimes a neuroendocrine tumor can block the opening of the ampulla of Vater, which is where the common bile duct (from the liver) and the pancreatic duct (from the pancreas) empty into the intestine.
 When this is blocked, bile can back up, leading to yellowing of the skin and eyes (jaundice).
 Pancreatic juices can also back up, leading to an inflamed pancreas (pancreatitis), which can cause belly pain, nausea, and vomiting.

 The rectum